-Fireman Charles Edwin Downer of Shanklin Fire Brigade passed away in July 1914 (precise date unproven).
+Fireman Charles Edwin Downer of Shanklin Fire Brigade passed away on 2 June 1914 aged 53.

 Charles was born at St Lawrence in 1860.
 When the 1861 Census was taken he was just six-months old and the third child of Henry, a labourer, and Emily.

 Little is known of his younger life and he is next discovered as a 30 year old, married to Mary from Gloucestershire and the father of two toddlers, Edith and Alice.
 Although at the time of the census the family were residing at Shanklin's Sibden Road, both the children, the youngest of which was one-year old, were born in Wroxall, suggesting they'd only recently relocated to the town.